ItemReader (Map) - AWS Step Functions

 The ItemReader field is a JSON object, which specifies a dataset and its location.
 A Distributed Map state uses this dataset as its input.

-The following example shows the syntax of the ItemReader field in a JSONPath-based workflow, for a dataset in a CSV file that's stored in an Amazon S3 bucket.
+The following example shows the syntax of the ItemReader field in a JSONPath-based workflow, for a dataset in a text delimited file that's stored in an Amazon S3 bucket.

-The following example shows that in JSONata-based workflows, Parameters is replaced with Arguments.
+In the following JSONata-based workflow, note that Parameters is replaced with Arguments.

 Contents of the ItemReader field